Tom Sawyer is a Native Wichitan

 In 2003 the people returned Tom to the Kansas House after he served four years as State Chairman of his party.
 He served in the Kansas House until September, 2009 when Tom was appointed to the Kansas Parole Board by Governor Parkinson. \

 After the Kansas House passed Governor Brownback's reckless tax plan in 2012, Tom Sawyer decided it was time to run again.
 His main reason for returning to the House was to undo this awful tax plan and to restore fiscal sanity to our state.
 He won't give up until the job is done.
 Our children's education and the future of our state depends on it.
-Overall he has over 22 years of experience fighting for us in the Kansas State House.
+Overall he has 27 years of experience fighting for us in the Kansas State House.

 Who listens to our concerns